 The Saint-Michel fountain

 The monumental Fontaine Saint-Michel overlooks Place Saint-Michel, a lively square where the Boulevard Saint-Michel meets the quays of the Seine.

 It was part of the great urban project planned by Baron Haussmann during the Second Empire.
-In 1855, the urban planner had completed the boulevard de Sébastopol-rive-gauche (today’s boulevard Saint-Michel).
+In 1855, the urban planner completed the boulevard de Sébastopol-rive-gauche (today’s boulevard Saint-Michel).
 Haussmann wanted the edification of a monumental fountain at the north end of the street facing the Île de la Cité.
-The little square was enlarged to become today’s place Saint-Michel.
+The little square was enlarged to become today’s Place Saint-Michel.

 A brief description of the Saint-Michel fountain

 The Saint-Michel fountain is 26 metres high by 15 metres wide (85 x 49 ft).
 Unlike other Parisian fountains, it was designed using different colours of stone.
 Nine different sculptors were commissioned to create the iconography of the fountain.

 The Saint-Michel fountain looks like a triumphal arch with four Corinthian columns flanking the central niche.
 It shares similarities with Paris’ first wall fountain: the Medici fountain in the Luxembourg garden.
 Another wall fountain of importance is the Four Seasons Fountain, situated in the 7th arrondissement.

 The four bronze statues

 The columns of red marble from Languedoc are surmounted by four bronze statues representing the cardinal virtues: